 - Will you need transportation?
 If so, will you book a tour in advance or hire transportation at the dock?

-- How much will these activities cost?
+- How much will your activities cost?
 Figure that and then bring extra.
-Many places do take credit cards, but you may still need more cash than you expect.
-Many international cruise ports – particularly in the Caribbean – accept U.S. dollars, but do your homework on this before you leave home.
+Many places take credit cards, but you may still need more cash than you expect.
+Most international cruise ports in Mexico and the Caribbean accept U.S. dollars, but do your homework on this before you leave home.

 What to wear

-The cruise experience is reminiscent of a time and social class where people dressed for dinner and had a regular occasion to wear formal attire.
+Cruises remind me of a time when people dressed for dinner and had a regular occasion to wear formal attire.
 I like to dress up, but I rarely need formal wear at home.
-Does that mean I had to run out and buy a lot of clothes to go on a cruise?
+Does that mean I had to buy a lot of clothes to go on a cruise?
 No.

-On most major cruise lines, you never need to change out of your shorts and t-shirt, as long as you prefer eating at the buffet.
-Shorts, t-shirts and swimwear are appropriate in most areas of the ship throughout the day, but they are generally not allowed in the dining room.
+On most major cruise lines, almost anything goes at the buffet – which is separate from the dining room.
+Shorts, hats and swimwear are appropriate in most areas of the ship throughout the day, but most people dress up for the dining room.

 - Wear everything except underwear at least twice